Faculty

 Mutsuko Tsuboi

-Courses taught during the 2022 Academic Year: Seminar in Translation and Interpreting Studies B, and Seminar in Translation and Interpreting Studies C
+Courses taught during the 2024 Academic Year: Seminar in Translation and Interpreting Studies

 Naomi Yuki

-Naomi Yuki is a Japanese-English interpreter and translator, as well as a Part-Time Lecturer at Tsuru University.
+Naomi Yuki is a Japanese-English interpreter and translator.
 After working as a full-time interpreter at the Association for Overseas Technical Scholarship (currently known as The Association for Overseas Technical Cooperation and Sustainable Partnerships), she obtained her M.A. in Translation and Interpretation from the Monterey Institute of International Studies (currently known as the Middlebury Institute of International Studies at Monterey).
-She worked as a Lecturer in the Translators Training Course at the ISS Institute in Nagoya from 2005 to 2011 and as a Part-Time Lecturer at Tsukuba Gakuin University from 2007 to 2009.
-She has been teaching at a translation school since 2012.
+She worked as a Lecturer in the Translators Training Course at the ISS Institute in Nagoya from 2005 to 2011, as a Part-Time Lecturer at Tsukuba Gakuin University from 2007 to 2009 and Tsuru University from 2021 to 2022, and as an instructor at a translation school from 2012 to 2023.